Hussein89hu/Hussein89hu/README.md

 ---

-👋 About Me
+### 👋 About Me
-I'm a Computer Engineering graduate (Al‑Wataniya Private University, 2026) who builds full-stack web applications — PHP & MySQL on the backend, HTML, CSS, and JavaScript on the frontend — and I'm equally into applied Machine Learning.
+I'm a **Computer Engineering graduate** (Al‑Wataniya Private University, 2026) who builds **full-stack web applications** — PHP & MySQL on the backend, HTML, CSS, and JavaScript on the frontend — and I'm equally into applied Machine Learning.
 I enjoy owning a project end to end: designing the database, building the API, shaping the interface that talks to it, and, when the problem calls for it, adding a model that learns from the data instead of just displaying it.

-Currently building: a production-style ML fraud-detection system Currently exploring: Android app development
+- **Currently building:**: a production-style ML fraud-detection system
-What I'm good at: turning ambiguous requirements — and messy data — into systems people can rely on How to reach me:
+- **Currently exploring:** Android app development, ML pipelines in production, and data analysis
+- **How to reach me:**

 <p align="center">
   <a href="#" target="_blank">
     <img src="https://img.shields.io/badge/Portfolio-3B9EFF?style=for-the-badge&logo=googlechrome&logoColor=white" alt="Portfolio" />